Onjsdev Logo

 sudo service ssh restart

-Open a new terminal and try logging in as root:
+Now, open a new terminal and try logging in as root.
+You should see a permission denied message.

 ssh root@your-server-ip